Alternatively, you can still browse or search by keyword or clip number on this site.

-Currently, the clips in the library are streaming format only.
+Currently, the clips in the library are available in streaming format only.
 Therefore, it is not possible to download them to your machine.

 You would appear to be accessing the BBC Learning Zone Broadband Class Clips from outside of the UK.
 Rights agreements mean that BBC Learning Zone Broadband Class Clips are only available to users within in the UK.

 All the clips and the information about them are exactly the same as on the old site.
-You'll still be able search using keywords but with Class Clips you can also select level, subject and topic to help you find clips relevant to you.
+You'll still be able search using keywords but with Class Clips you can also browse by level, subject and topic to help you find clips relevant to you.

-Select either primary or secondary to see clips from programmes originally aimed at these levels.
-After you have selected the level, you will see a range of subjects in the next box.
+Select a subject from either Primary level or Secondary level.
+After you have selected the subject you will see a range of topics.
 Scroll up and down until you find what you need.
-Click and highlight either one subject or choose all subjects.
+Click the topic you need and you will see the clips in list form.

 If you need more information or want to watch the clip, click on the title or image.